DJAndries/llmvm/backends/outsource/README.md

 |`stdio_server`|No|Stdio server settings.
 See [llmvm-protocol](https://github.com/djandries/llmvm/tree/master/protocol#stdio-server-configuration) for details.|
 |`http_server`|No|HTTP server settings.
 See [llmvm-protocol](https://github.com/djandries/llmvm/tree/master/protocol#http-server-configuration) for details.|

-### Hugging Face custom endpoints
+### Hugging Face and OpenAI custom endpoints

 Custom hosted endpoints may be used by supplying the prefix `endpoint=`, followed by the endpoint URL in the model name component of the model ID.

-For example, the model ID could be `outsource/huggingface-text/endpoint=https://yourendpointhere`.
+For example, the model ID could be `outsource/huggingface-text/endpoint=https://yourendpointhere` for HuggingFace, or `outsource/openai-chat/model_id/endpoint=https://yourendpointhere` for OpenAI.

 ## License